ady7ady7/career-log/README.md

 27.10.25 (Day 19)
 - Started this week with a SQL test from the previous week - I got 10/10 without much hesitation, that's a very good sign!
 (10 mins)
 - Went through Lesson 4 of my SQL Course - JOINS and UNION operations - I've prepared extensive notes (1.5 hr)
-- Finished sql exercises - couldn't finish the advanced exercise today (45 mins)
+- Finished sql exercises - couldn't finish the advanced exercise today as it required CTE and I've never used it before (45 mins)
+- Completed day2 of learning Python with my private Claude Agent - I like how it works, today's session was pretty demanding and I've learned some useful things and reinforced the basics - The performance of the agent is clean overall - it makes little mistakes, but it's generally doing well (1 hr)